 This article demonstrates that it is doubtful whether the accountability mechanisms available in connection with operative missions conducted under the EU’s Common Security and Defence Policy (CSDP) provide a sufficient level of protection when human rights are violated.
 The assessment of the CSDP accountability mechanisms—the Court of Justice of the European Union, domestic courts of EU Member States, and other mechanisms at the international level—is conducted in light of the requirements laid down in Article 13 of the European Convention of Human Rights.
 The consequences of the insufficiency of these mechanisms for the EU’s accession to the ECHR are also touched upon.

-Click here to access the full text of the article (subscription required).
+Click here to access the full text of the article (sharing link, subscription NOT required).

 I just published a brief case note in the European Papers’ European Forum on case C-455/14 P H v.
 Council et al. .
 That case is the latest in a line of recent cases that help clarify and, arguably, expand the CJEU’s jurisdiction over the Common Foreign and Security Policy.